POPL 2025

 • VirtualBox instructions (recommended): As of fall 2023, VirtualBox still had some issues with running on newer ARM-based Macs (M1/M2/M3).
 For this reason, please ensure you are using at least version 7.1 (released in September 2024), which now supports macOS/Arm virtualization.
 As a safety precaution, the submission form will also ask authors to clarify whether their artifact was built/tested on Apple Silicon.
 Recent graphical Linux releases, such as Ubuntu 20.04 LTS, are good choices for the guest OS: the reviewer can easily navigate the image or install additional tools, and the resulting virtual machines are not too large to download.

 • Docker instructions (not recommended): If you use Docker, be warned that Docker images are not fully cross-platform out-of-the-box!
 Due to cross-platform compatibility issues on M1/M2/M3 Macs, Docker builds a separate image depending on the target platform, and may fail to run on a different machine.
 For these reasons, we do not recommend using Docker.
-If you must use Docker, there is a (more complicated) process to bundle multiple-platform images at this link.
+If you choose to use Docker, see this (more complicated) process to bundle multiple-platform images.

 The virtual machine should contain everything necessary for artifact evaluation: your source code, any compiler and build system your software needs, any platforms your artifact runs on (a proof assistant, or Cabal, or the Android emulator), any data or benchmarks, and all the tools you use to summarize the results of experiments such as plotting software.
 Execute all the steps you expect the reviewer to do in the virtual machine: the virtual machine should already have dependencies pre-downloaded, the software pre-compiled, and output files pre-generated.